pytorch/kineto/tb_plugin/README.md

 3. Memset: GPU involved memory set time;

+4. Communication: Communication time only appear in DDP case;

-4. Runtime: CUDA runtime execution time on host side;
+5. Runtime: CUDA runtime execution time on host side;
 Such as cudaLaunchKernel, cudaMemcpyAsync, cudaStreamSynchronize, ...

-5. DataLoader: The data loading time spent in PyTorch DataLoader object;
+6. DataLoader: The data loading time spent in PyTorch DataLoader object;

-6. CPU Exec: Host compute time, including every PyTorch operator running time;
+7. CPU Exec: Host compute time, including every PyTorch operator running time;

-7. Other: The time not included in any of the above.
+8. Other: The time not included in any of the above.

 Note: The summary of all the above categories is end-to-end wall-clock time.